Is this program right for you?

 Q: I’m not in the program.
 Can I still take courses?

-A: With the exception of the Final Assessment or Capstone Project, certificate courses are open to the public.
+A: With the exception of the Final Assessment or Capstone Project, Associate Certificate courses are open to the public.
 You do not need to be in the program to take them.
 However, if you are working towards completing the program and have not applied to it, if changes are made to the program it may change the goal post for you.

 Q: I’ve taken a couple of other emergency management courses through the JIBC.
 Can I get credit for them towards the degree?